Fear and Anger in PTSDSkip to the navigation

 Anger is a normal response to a traumatic event.
 Anger gives you the energy to act quickly and help yourself or others.
 Your body goes into a "survival" mode.
 After the event, when you no longer need to act, your anger goes away.

-But if you have PTSD, your anger may get out of control and turn to rage.
+But if you have PTSD, your anger may get out of control.
 This means you lose your temper and may feel like harming others or yourself.